roman-bialek/templates_plotting/README.md

 This is a matplotlib plotting utility that I use to quickly setup my figures and plot my data.
 Feel free to modify what you need.
 Hopefully you find this useful too.

+*LaTeX will also be required if you wish to use those fonts and packages.*

 ## 1. Cloning
 In your folder of interest, if no `git` repo is present, please:
 - (windows) Right click, `open in git bash` (_you will need git installed_)